catalyst/moodle-auth_saml2/README.md

 * SimpleSamlPHP set up as an IdP
 * testshib.org

-* TODO option to strip or map domain?

 * TODO double check htaccess on config saml dir and check nothing can get in etc (green check on config page?)
 * TODO check autoload using saml lib _autoload.php